-- Does an employee have to work a minimum number of hours or days before becoming eligible for Paid Family Leave insurance benefits?
+- Does an employee have to work a minimum number of hours or days before becoming eligible for Paid Family Leave benefits?

 No. The Paid Family Leave law does not require a minimum number of hours worked or days employed to qualify for benefits.

-- Are employees required by law to use their vacation leave when collecting Disability or Paid Family Leave insurance benefits?
+- Are employees required by law to use their vacation leave when collecting Disability Insurance or Paid Family Leave benefits?

 - May I require employees who have not accumulated two weeks of vacation leave to use their earned but unused sick leave instead?

 No. The law does not permit employers to require the use of sick leave instead of vacation.

 Paid Family Leave defines “seriously ill” as an illness, injury, impairment, or physical or mental condition that requires:

 - At-home care or in-patient care in a hospital, hospice, or residential medical care facility.

 - Continuing treatment by a physician or health care practitioner.